 Determine the appropriate audience size: Your target audience's size can affect your ads' effectiveness.
 Facebook generally recommends an audience of at least 100,000 people for the best results.
 However, it is essential to strike the right balance between audience size and targeting specificity, as too broad an audience may need to be more influential.

-Use interests when targeting ads: in this case, the algorithm has more freedom to work, looking for people with similar behaviour patterns to whom you want to sell your product.
+Use interests when targeting ads: In this case, the algorithm has more freedom to work, looking for people with similar behaviour patterns to whom you want to sell your product.
 Interests is a targeting option on Facebook that allows advertisers to reach users based on their interests, hobbies, pages they like, and other profile information.
 Facebook collects user interest data based on their activity on the platform, including pages they want, posts they interact with, and ads they click on.

 If you add interest to an ad, the algorithm will start showing ads to people most likely to be interested in that topic.
 NB!
 Make sure to define your interest narrowly.
 For example, use All Parents, not Parents of two-year-olds.